 Babyproofing is a process of anticipating he often unexpected.
 When you leave the familiar environment of home and hit the road, a hotel room is an unprepared and uncontrolled space to manage.

 They are certainly not decorated with little ones in mind!

-Dangers lurking in all corners of your little room, and you want to make sure your baby stays safe while you are all having fun.
+Dangers are lurking in all corners of your room, and you want to make sure your baby stays safe while you are all having fun.